incognitochain/incognito-cli/README.md

    This function creates a pDEX contributing transaction.
 See more about this transaction: https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/contribute.md

 OPTIONS:
-   --privateKey value, -p value  A base58-encoded Incognito private key --pairId value                The ID of the contributing pair (see https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/contribute.md)
+   --privateKey value, -p value, --prvKey value  A base58-encoded Incognito private key --pairId value                                The ID of the contributing pair (see https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/contribute.md)
    --tokenID value, --id value                   The Incognito ID of the token (default: "0000000000000000000000000000000000000000000000000000000000000004")
    --amount value, --amt value                   The Incognito amount of the action (default: 0) --version value, -v value                     Version of the transaction (1 or 2) (default: 2)

 ```